Building Inspectors Brace for Anticipated El Niño Flooding

 Unlike pin-type meters which provide readings at greater depth, pinless meters generally operate at two standard reading depths: ¼-inch and ¾-inch below the surface.
 There is anecdotal evidence, however, that Wagner meters can detect moisture at a greater depth than ¾ inches.

-Wagner Meters offers home and building inspectors the BI2200 moisture meter.
-It’s ideal for building or home inspections and is designed to provide comparative, relative MC readings for a wide range of common building materials, such as:
+Wagner Meters Orion line of moisture meters are ideal for building or home inspections and is designed to provide comparative, relative MC readings for a wide range of common building materials, such as:

 - Synthetic stucco